Yejashi/obsidianNotes/Research/LLVM/Control Flow Graph.md

 - Tracks the flow of data (e.g., variable values) along paths in the CFG.
 - Used in optimizations like constant propagation and dead code elimination.

+Loop Analysis:
+- Loops are easily identifiable as cycles in the CFG.
+- LLVM uses CFGs for loop transformations (e.g., unrolling, vectorization).